rust-lang/blog.rust-lang.org/_posts/2015-04-24-Rust-Once-Run-Everywhere.md

 APIs without overhead, and to leverage its ownership system to provide much stronger safety guarantees for those APIs at the same time**.

-In more detail, Rust's *foreign function interface* (FFI) is the way that it communicated with other languages.
+To communicate with other languages, Rust provides a *foreign function interface* (FFI).
 Following Rust's design principles, the FFI provides a **zero-cost abstraction** where function calls between Rust and C have identical performance to C function calls.
 FFI bindings can also leverage language features such as ownership and borrowing to provide a **safe interface** that enforces protocols around pointers and other resources.
 These protocols usually appear only in the documentation for C APIs -- at best -- but Rust makes them explicit.

 In this post we'll explore how to encapsulate unsafe FFI calls to C in safe, zero-cost abstractions.
 Working with C is, however, just an example; we'll also